gdimperi/cygno/infrastructure.md

   * **/jupyter-workspace/shared** shared working directory
   * under **/jupyter-workspace/cloud-storage** ara also available a *USERNAME* directory (accessible only by user) and a *screach* area (accesible by anybody).
 Those directory are on S3 and permanent.
 * it's strogly sujest to develop and run you code from **/jupyter-workspace/private** use private folder to develop and store your code
-* all paths to exploit installed softwares, and condor queues since realese v17, are configured by dafault, personal setup can be configured editing the file **/jupyter-workspace/cloud-storage/USERNAME/.bashrc** (example git personal config)
+* all paths to exploit installed softwares, and condor queues since realese v17, are configured by dafault.
+A personal setup can be configured editing the file **/jupyter-workspace/cloud-storage/USERNAME/.bashrc** (example git personal config)